JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

 OSSI project status: [Proposed, Accepted, Active Development, Maintenance] OSSI proposal link: Required if your project is OSSI-funded.
 Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
 Other option - URL to the externally hosted proposal. github link: Required.
-Link to GitHub repository documentation link: Required.
+Link to GitHub repository
+#update_date - Do not set this manually.
+It is automatically populated by a scheduled GitHub Action from the repository's most recent push date, and used to power the "Last updated" sort option.
+documentation link: Required.
 Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Required.
 Link to installation instructions - can be the same as the GitHub repo preferred contact method: "Creates the link for the 'Reach out for help' button on the project page.
 Encouraged if there is a preferred way for users to reach out for help other than creating an issue in the project's GitHub repo.
 Examples: link to Image.sc forum, or an email in the format of mailto:email@example.com."